Vorkharium/vorkharium.github.io/_posts/2024-11-07-HTB-Pilgrimage-Write-up.md

 echo "10.129.143.44 pilgrimage.htb" | sudo tee -a /etc/hosts
 ```

-Checking the website, we found an input form that let us choose a file and shrink it.
+Checking the website, we found an input form that let us choose a file, upload and shrink it.
 Apart of that, we didnt find much.
-Lets move on.

 Usually, it's worth it running a nmap again if we find a domain like pilgrimage.htb.
 In this case, running a nmap scan again helped us identifying a Git repository:
 ```shell